Students in the Digital Media Management program study digital communication and contribute to the conversation, both in business and entertainment.

 Digital media is a dynamic and rapidly expanding industry:

-Major Requirements: The Bachelor of Business Administration (BBA) in Digital Media Management requires 39 hours of core business coursework and 21 hours of Digital Media coursework.
+Major Requirements: The Bachelor of Business Administration (BBA) in Digital Media Management requires 66-67 hours of major coursework.

 A few examples of the Digital Media Management major courses students take: